 Angiography: Fellows rotate on the Neurointerventional Radiology (NIR) service to obtain exposure to diagnostic angiograms and neurointerventional procedures.
 We have two biplane neuroangiography suites at University Hospital and one at Mott Children’s Hospital.
 We also have a multipurpose room with 3D rotational angiography capabilities.

 CT: The CT equipment at the UMHS includes a total of 12 scanners.
 One of these CT scanners is located within the University Hospital Emergency Department.
-During their CT rotation, fellows gain competence in routine neuroradiologic exams as well as advanced head/neck, spine and cerebrovascular imaging.
+This allows fellows to gain competence in routine neuroradiologic exams as well as advanced head/neck, spine and cerebrovascular imaging.

-MRI: There are 13 clinical MRI units (1T, 1.5T and 3T) and one 3T research unit.
+MRI: There are 15 clinical MRI units (0.55T, 1.5T and 3T) and one 3T research unit.
 The 3T research unit is located at the main hospital and administrated by the Department of Radiology.
 Fellows become competent at all aspects of neuro MRI including advanced imaging procedures such as MR angiography (including time-resolved MRA), MR spectroscopy, diffusion tensor imaging and MR perfusion.

-Between the CT and MRI rotations the fellows far exceed the ACGME requirement of 250 non-invasive (CT and/or MR) angiograms.
+Given the numerous scan sites and breadth of examinations ordered the fellows far exceed the ACGME requirement of 250 non-invasive (CT and/or MR) angiograms.

 Pediatric Neuroradiology: This rotation entails CT and MRI exams and special procedures performed on pediatric patients at C. S. Mott Children’s Hospital where 3 of our MRI scanners and 2 of our CT scanners are housed.
 There is also a fluoroscopy room for special procedures.
 Our fellows spend a minimum of 4 weeks on this rotation, as per ACGME requirements.
 We have several faculty members who have completed pediatric neuroradiology fellowships or have extensive long term interest and experience in pediatric neuroradiology.